RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/_index.md

 Redis will maintain your Redis Cloud subscriptions and databases as needed to ensure your databases are running the most stable and up-to-date version of Redis.
 During maintenance, you may notice some latency when connecting to your databases.

-Redis will attempt to perform maintenance during low-traffic hours when possible, based on the region where your subscription is located.
+By default, Redis will perform maintenance automatically while limiting service disruption as much as possible.
 If you want to control when Redis can perform maintenance for a Flexible subscription, you can [set manual maintenance windows]({{<relref "/rc/subscriptions/maintenance/set-maintenance-windows">}}).

 ## Maintenance activities